SiLab-Bonn/basil/docs/firmware.rst

 Firmware
 ############

-FPGA firmware consists of very simple single master bus definition and set of standard modules used by DAQ systems.

-Typical firmware consists of a basil bus connecting all modules.
-Control modules which provide configuration to DUT (like SPI/GPIO) and data taking modules (like data receivers).
-Received data (32 bit) are stored in the FIFO (large extremal memory) and can be continuously pulled from host application.
-Data from different modules are identified by source codding in 32bit data words.
+The FPGA firmware is built around a simple single-master bus connecting a set of standard modules.
+Control modules (SPI, GPIO) configure the DUT, while data-taking modules (receivers, TDCs) pass 32-bit words through an arbiter into a FIFO that the host can continuously read.
+Each word carries a source identifier so the host can demultiplex data from different modules.

 .. graphviz::